NREL/rdtools/docs/sphinx/source/index.rst

 of this workflow.
 The preferred way to check for this is to also run the workflow using satellite-derived weather data such as the National Solar Radiation Database (NSRDB) and compare results to the sensor-based analysis.
 If satellite data is not available, a 'clear-sky' workflow is also available in RdTools.
-THis workflow is based on modeled temperature and irradiance.
+This workflow is based on modeled temperature and irradiance.
 Note that site irradiance data is still required to identify clear-sky conditions to be analyzed.